 Attendance at school and legal intervention

-Attendance law requires that all parents/carers ensure that their child/children attend school regularly.
-The Government is also very clear when it states that: “no child should miss school apart from in exceptional circumstances and schools must continue to take steps to reduce absence to support children’s attainment.”
+This letter is to remind all parents/carers that the law that requires them to ensure that their child attends school regularly.
+The Government remains very clear that no child should miss school apart from in exceptional circumstances and schools must continue to take steps to reduce absence to support children’s attainment.

-We count on your support in this matter.
-Please do not hesitate to contact us if you have any questions.
+I hope we can count on your support in this matter, please do not hesitate to contact me if you have any questions.

 Please note that the school day consists of 2 sessions.